zorian-f/nd013-c1-vision-solution/README.md

 * Overall Picturequality is good, sharp and good Lighting.

 ### Classdistribution analysis
-As an Additional EDA task i analysed the Class distribution along all tfRecordfiles.
+As an Additional EDA task i analysed the Classdistribution along all tfRecordfiles.
 I took 10 samples from each file and counted the occurrences of the different classes.
-Besides calculating the
+Besides calculating the Classdistribution i dump all the recordings into a dump-file which i later use to for local processing.
 ```python
 import pickle